icebob/moleculer-java-site/src/actions.md

 broker.call("test.first", "_meta.a", "John");
 ```

-The `meta` is sent back to the caller service.
+The "meta" is sent back to the caller `Service`.
 Use it to send extra meta information back to the caller
 (eg. send response headers back to API gateway or set resolved logged in user to metadata).